storj/storj/docs/blueprints/ge_refactoring.md

-Hello!
+# Storagenode Graceful Exit Code Refactor Blueprint

+## Abstract

-This article is all about our vision how to make graceful exit code a bit readable and testable.
+This article is all about our vision how to make graceful exit code on the storagenode side a bit readable and testable.

+## Background

-So, main logic is placed in Worker (storj/storagenode/gracefulexit/worker.go)
+Currently, all main graceful exit logic is placed in Worker (storj/storagenode/gracefulexit/worker.go)

 This module has giant list of dependencies, goroutines, large methods, lack of comments and tests.